-PUMPKIN Jarrahdale - 7 HEIRLOOM Seeds
+PUMPKIN Jarrahdale - 7 Seeds

-Blue Jarrahdale is an heirloom that produces 25 to 35cm pumpkins with pale gray, almost green-blue skin.
+Blue Jarrahdale is an heirloom that produces 25 to 35cm pumpkins with pale grey, almost green-blue skin.
 Each Pumpkin plant will produce about 3 to 5 fruits per vine & each fruit will weigh about 3 to 6kg each.
 The plants themselves will grow to a mature height of only 30 to 60cm inches tall and spreads to a varying length of 3 to 5 meter long.
 Pumpkins are popularly used for pies and the Blue Jarrahdale Pumpkin makes a great pie with it’s stringless, orange flesh.

 Pumpkins have a number of health benefits and are fairly easy to grow from fresh Pumpkin seeds.
-Because of it’s high content of beta-carotene (which is converted to vitamin A) pumpkins are great for improving eye sight.
+Because of its high content of beta-carotene (which is converted to vitamin A) pumpkins are great for improving eyesight.
 Other benefits of this delicious fruit include: Healthy & younger looking skin, improved immunity and strengthened immune system and weight loss.

-Harvest pumpkins before the first autumn frost, and when foliage has begun to dry out.
-Cut stem with a knife, leaving 7-10cm of stem on the pumpkin.
+Harvest pumpkins before the first autumn frost, and when the foliage has begun to dry out.
+Cut the stem with a knife, leaving 7-10cm of stem on the pumpkin.
 Do not hold the pumpkin by the stem; if stem attachment gets broken, or any part of the pumpkin bruises, the pumpkin may rot.
 Do not allow harvested fruit to get wet.

-Propagation note will be supplied with the seed packet for your convenience.
+A propagation note will be supplied with the seed packet for your convenience.